tutulino/Megaminer/readme.md

 1. Edit CONFIG.TXT file before mining

-2. Exec start.bat for manual selection or edit AutoStartExample.bat for automatic boot without user prompt
+2. Exec start.bat for manual selection or edit AutoStartExample.bat for automatic boot without user prompt, you can use this parameters on your batch
+    *PoolsName = separated comma string of pools to run *MiningMode = Mode to check profit, note not all pools suport all modes (Automatic/Automatic24h/Manual).
+If manual mode is selected one coin must be passed on Coinsname parameter
+	*Algorithm = separated comma string of algorithms to run (optional) *CoinsName = separated comma string of Coins to run (optional) *Groupnames = Groups of gpu/cpu to run (based on your defined groups in config.txt @@Gpugroups section) (optional)

-3. Firt time, software will be donwloaded from miners github repositories and your system will be benchmarked
+3. Firt time, software will be donwloaded from miners github repositories and your system will be benchmarked (long process)

+4. Tuning (optional)
+	- you can edit miners folders content to delete miners or to assign/unassign algos to miners.
+	- you can edit pools folders content to delete pools
+	- for advanced users, you can create miners or pools if are based on existing one.